msys2/msys2.github.io/web/docs/windows_support.md

 Various changes affecting the supported Windows versions and hardware for both pre-built packages and programs built using our toolchains.

+**2024-05-07**: The GUI installer dropped support for running on Windows 8.1.

 **2024-05-03:** [msys2-runtime](https://packages.msys2.org/base/msys2-runtime)
-was updated to Cygwin 3.5 which dropped support for Windows 7 and will no longer run there.
+was updated to Cygwin 3.5 which dropped support for Windows 7 and 8.0 and will no longer run there.

 **2023-12-13:** We will no longer add new 32-bit Mingw packages to the repo unless needed, and will start dropping 32-bit packages without users.